inf0seq/inf0seq.github.io/_posts/2023-04-06-Cross-site scripting (XSS) in Opmantek NMIS module before 9.4.3.md

 FirstWave is a publicly-listed, global technology company formed in 2004 in Sydney, Australia.
 FirstWave’s globally unique CyberCision platform provides best-in-class cybersecurity technologies, enabling FirstWave’s Partners, including some of the world’s largest telcos and managed service providers (MSPs), to protect their customers from cyber-attacks, while rapidly growing cybersecurity services revenues at scale.

+The affected product is the Opmantek NMIS9 Virtual Appliance, which is developed by Opmantek, a subsidiary of FirstWave Corporation, a publicly-listed global technology company based in Sydney, Australia.
+The product version affected is NMIS 9.4.2 and earlier versions.

 #### Proof of Concept:

-Reflected cross-site scripting (XSS) vulnerability was discovered in the product.

-A cross-site scripting vulnerability was identified on the cgi-bin/config.pl page.
+A Proof of Concept (PoC) has revealed the presence of a reflected cross-site scripting (XSS) vulnerability in the product.
+The vulnerability was discovered on the cgi-bin/config.pl page, and it can be exploited to execute malicious code in the context of the affected user's session.

-The following Proof of Concept (PoC) demonstrates the attack as well as displaying evidence of the script payload being returned in the response.
+The attack scenario involves injecting a JavaScript payload into the 'act' parameter of the URL, which gets executed when the user logs in with their credentials.
+The PoC also provides evidence of the script payload being returned in the HTTP response.

 #### Reproducing of Cross-Site scripting:
 {% highlight ruby %}